nedbat/coveragepy/doc/cmd.rst

 By default, each run of your program starts with an empty data set.
-If you need to run your program multiple times to get complete data (for example, because you need to supply disjoint options), you can accumulate data across runs with the ``--append`` flag on the **run** command.
+If you need to run your program multiple times to get complete data (for example, because you need to supply different options), you can accumulate data across runs with the ``--append`` flag on the **run** command.

 To erase the collected data, use the **erase** command::